platium111/property-frontend/ERROR.md

     }
   }
 }
+-> using `variable` in client.query {query. variables: {...}}, see apollo doc

 - [client_in_appsync_context] Provider from Apollo Provider has `client` -> so the way to get it in another component is through ApolloContext

+2/9/2020
++ need to explicit declare properties in graphql
++ cannot use async await in render, easy to get errors when use map to render component

+- [fetch_image_useEffect] has one another function with asyn await -> can do await ro fetch image and setUrl by set value for it